typedb/typedb-docs/11-query/03-insert-query.md

 </div>

 ## Insert Instances of a Relation Type
 Given the dependent nature of relations, inserting an instance of a relation is quite different from that of an entity.
 The roles of a relation to be inserted are expected to be played by instances that already exist in the knowledge graph.
-Therefore inserting a relation is always preceded by matching the roleplayers - what is commonly called the `match insert`.
+Therefore inserting a relation is always preceded by matching the role players - what is commonly called the `match insert`.
 What follows the `insert` keyword, is a series of statements that are similar to the [match patterns](../11-query/01-match-clause.md#match-instances-of-a-relation).

 <div class="tabs dark">